Immediately Detect Core Network Intrusions with Adaptive Behavioral Analysis

-This white paper examines how effective, real-time, protection of the database infrastructure requires a next generation Core IDS based on behavioral analysis.
+This white paper examines how effective, real-time, protection of the database infrastructure requires a next generation Core IDS based on adaptive behavioral analysis.

 Learn how to identify your critical web application SQL statement generation vulnerabilities by instrumenting at the database tier.

-Learn how behavioral analysis is being used to accurately detect advanced SQL injection attacks in real time.
+Learn how adaptive behavioral analysis is being used to accurately detect advanced SQL injection attacks in real time.

 We protect the confidential data residing in your databases from falling into the hands of cybercriminals attacking you with advanced SQL injection techniques.

 The process begins by automatically learning and modeling the application's proper SQL generation behavior.
 The Core IDS then uses a suite of procedures to independently test and evaluate each SQL statement against the learned behavioral model.
 Fuzzy logic is applied to determine the overall threat of each SQL statement.
 This technique is field proven to be highly accurate.